The Cistercians and St. Urban Monastery

 By this time, the Cistercians were already known for producing bricks, roof tiles and relief stones.
 Agriculture was also an essential source of income.
 The monastery complex was further expanded to include a library and scriptorium.

-The monastery church, built in 1711-1717, combines Baroque and Cistercian architecture.
-The high altar contains statues of the four evangelists, Pope Urban and St Bernard of Clairvaux.
-The choir stalls were made shortly after 1700, and the organ was created in 1716-1721.
+The monastery church, built between 1711 and 1717, combines elements of Baroque and Cistercian architecture.
+The high altar features statues of the four evangelists, Pope Urban, and St. Bernard of Clairvaux.
+The choir stalls were constructed shortly after 1700, and the organ was built between 1716 and 1721.

 However, the monastery had close financial and personal ties with Lucerne’s (aristocratic) elite.
 All the abbots came from these circles.
 It became the monastery’s downfall after the Sonderbundskrieg of 1847.